-Broad and diverse economy including significant strength in healthcare, technology and education sectors F Well-trained labor pool experiencing strong wage growth over the last 10 years Economy • Statewide per capita income of \$84,945 is the second highest among all states and is 130% of the national per capita income in 2022 Massachusetts' individual income taxes and sales taxes accounted for approximately 80% of total tax revenue in FY 2023 Finances & Liquidity • From FY 2017 to October 2023, the Stabilization Fund balance increased 630% to \$8.2 billion (as of October 31, 2023) Liquidity The Commonwealth has access to a \$500 million line of credit through May 2026 • Strong financial, debt and budget management policies include: (i) estimating consensus revenue; (ii) forecasting multi-year financial plans; (iii) issuing annualized formal debt affordability statements; and (iv) planning multi-year capital investments • Strong budget gap closing capacity - the Governor has the authority to cut expenses for executive agencies with approval if there is a revenue shortfall Ongoing economic and revenue monitoring throughout the Commonwealth An annual administrative limit on the amount of bond-funded capital expenditures, or "bond cap," keeps the Commonwealth's debt within affordable levels (FY 2024 bond cap is \$2.905 billion) Long-term Debt is elevated compared to other states in part because of the Commonwealth's practice of financing projects for highly-rated local governments Liabilities • As of January 1, 2023, the funded ratio of the pension system based on the actuarial value was 63.5% Under current law, the unfunded pension liability must be fully amortized by June 30, 2040; the current funding schedule fully amortizes the liability by June 30, 2037
+.
+Dread and diverse appropriately directions at a free with in booth page to absolutely and advection as store Broad and diverse economy including significant strength in healthcare, technology and education sectors Economy Well-trained labor pool experiencing strong wage growth over the last 10 years Localomy Statewide per capita income of \$84,945 is the second highest among all states and is 130% of the national per capita income in 2022 -: 0 Massachusetts' individual income taxes and sales taxes accounted for approximately 80% of total tax revenue in FY 2023 Finances & • From FY 2017 to October 2023, the Stabilization Fund balance increased 630% to \$8.2 billion (as of October 31, 2023) Liquidity The Commonwealth has access to a \$500 million line of credit through May 2026 Strong financial, debt and budget management policies include: (i) estimating consensus revenue; (ii) forecasting multi-year financial plans; (iii) issuing annualized formal debt affordability statements and (iv) planning multi-year capital investments Governance Strong budget gap closing capacity - the Governor has the authority to cut expenses for executive agencies without legislative approval if there is a revenue shortfall Ongoing economic and revenue monitoring throughout the Commonwealth There is an annual administrative limit on the amount of bond-funded capital expenditures, or "bond cap", to keep the Commonwealth's debt within affordable levels (FY 2024 bond cap is \$2.905 billion) Long-term Debt is elevated compared to other states in part because of the Commonwealth's practice of financing projects for highly-rated local governments Liabilities As of January 1, 2023, the funded ratio of the pension system based on the actuarial value was 63.5% Under current law, the unfunded pension liability must be fully amortized by June 30, 2040.
+The current funding schedule fully amortizes the liability by June 30, 2037